Common questions about your first telehealth appointment

 Rebecca agrees, “As a dietitian, we provide a post-appointment summary to our patients of the consult, which includes any meal plans and resources.
 We also provide a goal-setting worksheet which details what you need to do each day as well as barriers you might need to overcome to reach your goals.”

-Although you may not be able to venture out to your normal in-clinic appointments, by using telehealth, you can access a range of health professionals without leaving your home.
+Now, even if you can’t make it to a clinic in-person, by using telehealth you can access a range of health professionals without leaving your home.
 Keen to find out more about telehealth and how you can claim benefits using your nib health cover?
 Check out our article, How to access and claim on telehealth appointments.

-1nib will cover appropriate treatment using telehealth for eligible members with recognised providers.
-This is subject to your chosen level of cover, availability at your chosen clinic, policy exclusions, waiting periods and limits.
-May not be appropriate for all consultations.
-Only individual telehealth consultations are covered, groups and classes are currently not funded for telehealth. nib Fund Rules, Recognised Providerand Policy Booklet Terms apply.
+1nib covers eligible telehealth treatments with recognised providers, subject to your level of cover, clinic availability, policy exclusions, waiting periods, and limits.
+Telehealth may not be suitable for all consultations, and group sessions or classes are not covered. nib Fund Rules, Recognised Provider criteria, and Policy Booklet Terms apply.

-2Services include psychology, physiotherapy, dietetics, speech pathology, occupational therapy, exercise physiology and podiatry, and hospital cover for rehabilitation care.
-This is subject to your chosen level of cover, policy exclusions, waiting periods and limits.
-Only individual telehealth consultations are covered, groups and classes are currently not funded for telehealth
+2Services covered may include psychology, physiotherapy, dietetics, speech pathology, occupational therapy, exercise physiology, podiatry, and hospital rehabilitation care, subject to your level of cover, policy exclusions, waiting periods, and limits.
+Individual telehealth consultations only.